glennmagerman/ECB_multicountry/README.md

 Section 3 describes the code structure to produced the targeted network statistics.
 (TBD).

+TODO as a user:
+1. _main.do: Change the folder location to match that of your working environment.
+2. _master_task0.do: Change the first 2 letters of the datasets by the ISO code of your country.

 ## 2. Data
 ### 2.1 Data sources
 For each participating country, firm-to-firm data, firm-level datasets (annual accounts, firm trade, location/sector/age etc.).